gipplab/AnnoMathTeX/README.md

   <img src="https://github.com/philsMINT/AnnoMathTeX/blob/master/media/global_select.gif"/>
 </p>

-To annotate an identifier, simply click on the highlighted character (e.g. "E") in the document and you will be presented with a table of recommendations.
+To annotate an identifier, simply click on the highlighted character (e.g. "E") in the document and you will see a pop-up with a table of recommendations.
-To select one of the suggested recommendations, select the matching cell, and it will be highlighted (along with all other mathcing cells from different sources).
+To select one of the suggested recommendations, click on the matching cell, and it will be highlighted (along with all other matching cells from different sources).
-The annotated identifier will be highlighted in a different colour, and a table holding all the annotations is constructed at the top of the document.
+The annotated identifier will be highlighted in green, and a table holding all the annotations that have been made is constructed at the top of the document.
-If you click a highlighted cell, your annotation will be reversed.
+If you unselect/cancel annotations.
-If none of the recommendations match, select the "*no match*" button at the top of the table.
+If none of the recommendations match, you can manually enter a name.

 <p align="center">
   <img src="https://github.com/philsMINT/AnnoMathTeX/blob/master/media/no_match.gif"/>